DFE-Digital/architecture/standards/business-architecture.md

 |Product Development|<ul><li>Ideation and Concept Development</li><li>User Research and Analysis</li><li>Product Testing and Validation</li><li>Product Lifecycle Management</li><li>Product Design and Prototyping|For Level 2 Product Design and Prototyping<ul><li>Conceptual Design</li><li>Prototype Development</li><li>Design Validation</li><li>Collaboration and Tools|
 |Supply Chain Management|<ul><li>Supply Chain Risk Management</li><li>Demand Planning and Forecasting</li><li>Procurement and Supplier Management|For Level 2 Procurement and Supplier Management<ul><li>Bid Management</li><li>Contract Management|

+### Scope

-Avoid capabilities so broad that they include multiple unrelated areas and/or too abstract to provide practical value and require an unmanageable number of levels to decompose e.g. ‘delivering customer services’, ‘managing financial operations’ or ’developing products and services’.
-Capabilities should also be described to a level of detail that is easily understood and unambiguous to ensure clarity, aid ease of use and avoid risk of duplication.
+Avoid capabilities so broad that they include multiple unrelated areas.
+And/or are too abstract to provide practical value, requiring an unmanageable number of levels to decompose.
+For example, ‘delivering customer services’, ‘managing financial operations’ or ’developing products and services’ are all too broad.

+### Definition

+Capabilities should be described to a level of detail that is easily understood and unambiguous, to ensure clarity, aid ease of use and avoid risk of duplication.